Concrete kitchen countertops

-These are beautiful natural gray concrete kitchen countertops that we installed in a south Dallas, TX home.
-As you can see in some of the pictures, the home was in the middle of an extensive remodeling project, and kitchen countertops were just one part of it.
-This was a cast in place project that took us about three days to build due to their size and layout.
-This project had two sinks, one an apron style and the other a smaller, oval-shaped prep sink.
-Most people don't realize just how much work goes into mold building, but it's by far the most critical part of the entire job.
+These are beautiful kahlua colored concrete kitchen countertops that we installed in a south Dallas, TX home.
+This was a cast in place project that took us about three days just to build the molds due to their size and layout.
+Generally, most folks don’t realize just how much work goes into the mold building, but it’s by far the most critical part of the entire job.
+If things are not aligned, squared up, or level, the final result leaves something to be desired.